spencerkclark/faceted/README.md

 on GitHub as is for now, and may work on it more if I have the time and motivation.

-Another project, with a similar motivation is <`panel-plots` https://github.com/ajdawson/panel-plots>_; however it does not have any support for adding colorbars.
+Another project, with a similar motivation is [panel-plots]( https://github.com/ajdawson/panel-plots); however it does not have any support for adding colorbars.

 Example usage